muskangoyal0606/Empower_AI_oneAPI_hack_kpr/README.md

 We specialize in uncovering hidden opportunities in renewable energy stocks, identifying promising investments that others might overlook.

 ## **Tech Stack**
-Here’s a concise bullet-point explanation of the tech stack and the roles of the tools used in the web app for your GitHub README file:

-### Tech Stack Overview
 - **Intel OneAPI AI Analytics Toolkit**: Optimizes machine learning and numerical computations, especially for large datasets and performance-intensive tasks like technical analysis.
 - **One DAAL**: intel data analytics library for analysis of stocks